corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/generating-a-node-cordform.md

 If you add a property to the additional configuration file that has already been created by the `deployNodes` task, both properties will be present in generated node configuration.
 {{< /note >}}

-Alternatively, you can also add the path to the additional configuration file while running the gradle task via the `-PconfigFile` command-line option.
+You can also add the path to the additional configuration file while running the gradle task via the `-PconfigFile` command-line option.
 However, this will result in the same configuration file being applied to all nodes.

 Following on from the previous example, the `PartyB` node in the next example below has additional configuration options added from a file called `none-b.conf`: